schollii/pypubsub/README.txt

 advanced features that facilitate debugging and maintaining topics and messages in larger applications.

-Note: ONLY USE the 3.x branch with Python 2.x! (actually, 2.7 only).
+ATTENTION: the 3.x branch of pypubsub is DEPRECATED!
+It only exists to support Python 2.7 applications.
+Upgrade your app to Python 3.6+ ASAP and use pypubsub 4+.
+Post on https://github.com/schollii/pypubsub for any issues.

-Install with "pip install pypubsub=3.4".
+Install from current distro with "pip setup.py install" (ensure that pip runs with Python 2.7).